BSU-SUITS-Team/CHUCK/README.md

 # CHUCK
-The sixth iteration of of the ARSIS project.
+The sixth iteration of of the CHUCK project.

 ## Project Summary

-The Boise State NASA SUITS team is currently in the process of developing an augmented reality application. its purpose of is to help astronauts more easily complete EVA tasks.
+The Boise State NASA SUITS team is currently in the process of developing an augmented reality application.
+Its purpose of is to help astronauts more easily complete EVA tasks.

 Currently, real-life astronauts’ mission objectives are completed via written or memorized instructions.
 SUITS addresses this problem by creating an AR environment which